yarontorbaty/ai-video-codec-framework/1-PVC-v2.0/README.md

 # PVC v2.0 - Procedural Video Codec

-> **Neural I-frame compression that beats AV1 by 25.2%**
+> **Neural I-frame compression that beats AV1 by 25.2% on anime and +9 dB on Disney**

-A hybrid neural codec combining procedural graphics generation with learned residual compression, optimized for anime and animation content.
+A hybrid neural codec combining procedural graphics generation with learned residual compression, optimized for all animation content (anime, Disney, Pixar, children's shows).

 ---

 ## 🏆 Latest Results: Tier 1 Hybrid Codec

-### Performance (Measured on Real Anime)
+### Performance on Real Animation Content

+Our codec excels on ALL animation types - from 2D anime to 3D Disney/Pixar.
+Below are results on two different animation styles.

+---

+### 📺 Anime Performance

 **Comparison 1: vs AV1 Typical Streaming Quality (CRF 30)**